Isriix/CompTIA-Security-Plus/notes/part-1-security-fundamentals.md

 A honeypot is a decoy system designed to attract attackers and monitor their activity.
 It often mimics a vulnerable service or host and helps identify attack patterns and automated tools.

-> Typically targets automated or opportunistic attackers (e.g., bots scanning IP ranges).
+> Typically targets automated or opportunistic attackers, mostly machines (e.g., bots scanning IP ranges).

 ### Honeynet